 The works on view at MMoCA include large, detailed prints from Shotz’s Forced Bloom series.
 Works in this series combine biological imagery with topology-influenced computer renderings of shapes.
 According to Jane Simon, MMoCA’s Curator of Exhibitions, who organized the exhibition, this interplay of different-but-related forms “suggests multi-dimensional spaces that can be mapped by mathematics but are imperceptible to the human eye.”

-The exhibition features several three-dimensional works, including a six-foot-tall Viewing Scope installed adjacent to the State Street Gallery window.
+The MMoCA exhibition also features three-dimensional works, including a six-foot-tall Viewing Scope installed adjacent to the State Street Gallery window.
 This interactive work is comprised of thirty steel tubes with mirror-polished interiors; lenses of varying magnifications are placed at the ends of each tube.
 The work functions much like the viewfinders found at scenic lookout points throughout the country.
 However, instead of enhancing the experience of a sublime landscape, the scopes compel the viewer to see a given setting from a variety of twisted perspectives.
 For museum visitors, the distinctive views of State Street afforded by the Viewing Scope suggest that art can address issues beyond the white walls of the gallery.

 Generous support for Alyson Shotz: Topologies has been provided by the Dane County Cultural Affairs Commission with additional funds from the Endres Mfg.
 Company Foundation and the Overture Foundation; Paula and David Kraemer; Daniel Erdman; Jesse and Nancy Ishikawa; a grant from the Wisconsin Arts Board with funds from the State of Wisconsin; and the Art League of the Madison Museum of Contemporary Art.